artyrambles/rmmv/README.md

 # Arty's RMMV Plugins
 Here you can find all my released plugins.
 They have been tested with v1.6.2 of RPG Maker MV and may not work on older versions.

+## TERMS
+My plugins are free to use for commercial and non-commercial projects, **as long as you give credit**.
+This "credit" has to include my name (Arty) and the names of the plugins you used.

 ### Arty_HealOverTime.js
 *REQUIRES Yanfly's Buffs and States Core plugin!*